UltrasoundProtocol/frontend/HOOKS_INTEGRATION.md

-# Frontend Hooks Integration
+# Frontend Hooks Integration (Next.js API Routes)

-This document explains how the frontend hooks are integrated with the Ultrasound Protocol subgraph and Uniswap subgraph to fetch real-time data.
+This document explains how the frontend hooks are integrated with the Ultrasound Protocol subgraph and Uniswap subgraph using Next.js API routes.

 ## Overview

-The frontend uses custom React hooks to fetch data from:
+The frontend uses Next.js 15 API routes with custom React hooks to fetch data from:
 1. **Ultrasound Protocol Subgraph** - Protocol and user data (TVL, balances, deposits, withdrawals)
 2. **Uniswap V3 Subgraph** - Token prices for WBTC and PAXG

+**No Apollo Client required** - Everything uses native `fetch` API.

 ## Architecture